Katarsis-601/react-babel-setup/README.md

 # react-babel-setup
-This project what to prepare when making a React project Without CRA(Create-React-App)
+Manually React Setup

-## What is
+## What's inside ?
 ### package.json

 file that record metadata about your project ,install some dependencies ,running scripts and etc

 ### package-lock.json
-	 log all dependencies of node modules
+	 Log all dependencies of node modules
 ### node_modules
-	  store all dependencies or packages installed or added with npm
+	  Store all dependencies or packages installed or added with npm

 ### public
-	a folder that stores files such as html , css , compiled files and etc after processing webpack
+	Folder that stores files such as html , css , compiled files and etc after processing webpack
 ### src
-	containing some react components
+	Folder that containing some react components

-## initiation npm porject and installing dependencies
+# Initiation npm porject and installing dependencies
 ```
 npm init // to inititate npm project
 npm install lite-server (optional)
 npm install @babel/cli @babel/core @babel/preset-react
 ```
 ## Add React CDN
-	for this you can go React DOCS and go CDN pages
+	For this you can go React DOCS and go CDN pages

 ## Babelrc preset setting
 ```